simple-crypto/SCALib/docs/index.rst

-..
-Stella documentation master file, created by sphinx-quickstart on Fri Feb 26 15:50:43 2021.
+.. scale documentation master file, created by sphinx-quickstart on Fri Feb 26 15:50:43 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SSCALE's documentation!
+Welcome to SCALE's documentation!
 ==================================
-Simple Side-Channel Attack Leakage Evaluation (SSCALE) is a tool-box that contains state-of-the-art tools for side-channel evaluation.
+Side-Channel Attack & Leakage Evaluation (SCALE) is a tool-box that contains state-of-the-art tools for side-channel evaluation.
 Its focus is on providing efficient implementations of analysis methods widely used by the side-channel community.

-For efficiency, Stella uses a custom Rust library which enables efficient serialization and machine specific code while providing a userfriendly Python3 package.
+For efficiency, SCALE uses a custom Rust library which enables efficient serialization and machine specific code while providing a userfriendly Python3 package.
 When applicable, it uses one-pass algorithms (e.g., `SNR`) which allows to estimate metric / models directly when the data is collected without requiring to store the traces.

-The `SASCAGraph` is a central component of SSCALE.
+The `SASCAGraph` is a central component of SCALE.
 It allows to express in a `.txt` what is the implementation to evaluate.
 It details what are the secrets to recover (e.g., keys), what variables must be profiled and how they interact with each other.